zxcvbn1122334455/docs.cucumber.io/content/configuration.md

 {{% block "javascript" %}}
 For more information on how to configure options, have a look at the [cucumber-js docs on GitHub](https://github.com/cucumber/cucumber-js/blob/master/docs/cli.md).
 {{% /block %}}

+# IDE / Third-party runners
+Please refer to the documentation for the third-party runner for details about how to pass configuration options to Cucumber.